Kakdi Koshimbir (Khamang Kakdi) – Authentic Maharashtrian Cucumber Salad

 Also called khamang kakdi or kakdi chi koshimbir, this refreshing salad is quite popular in Maharashtrian and Gujarati homes.
 It has a perfect balance of sweet and tangy flavors, along with a nice crunch from cucumbers and peanuts.

-This cucumber koshimbir is a tough competition to my old-timer kachumber.
+This cucumber koshimbir is a tough competition to my old-timer Indian Kachumber Salad.
 I now have two salad options to go with my Indian-style meals.

 I learned to make this recipe from my cook in Pune.
-There may be some differences in how each person prepares koshimbir, which can significantly impact the taste.
+There may be some differences in how people prepare koshimbir, which can significantly affect the taste.
 Some chop the cucumbers very finely, almost to a grated consistency, while others keep the pieces slightly larger.
 Some add yogurt to their recipes, and some don’t.

 I have been making this recipe for the last six to seven years and love it.
 So do try it!